j-taki/j-taki.github.io/essays/smart-questions.md

 ## Result
 The first result is that within 1 day, the moderators on Stack Overflow closed the post for not asking a clear question.
 They identified that the question was not clear to details regarding the problem nor exactly what they needed.
-> closed as unclear what you're asking
+> "closed as unclear what you're asking"

 The question received 1 answer where the answerer posted links to 3 articles on how to solve the very generic issue.
 They also provided some diagnostic steps as to how to solve it.
 In the end, the asker does end up solving the issue, but it is not directly related to the answer.